pojome/pojo-digital-donations/readme.txt

 * New: Option for defining the emails that receive admin sale notifications
 * New: pdd_item_in_cart filter
-* New: Added prices to the [purchase_link] short code so that the product price is shown on the button
+* New: Added prices to the [donate_link] short code so that the product price is shown on the button
 * New: Added payment history search
 * New: Added exclude_category and exclude_tags parameters to the [downloads] short code
 * New: Added date parameters to pdd_get_payments() to allow payments of specific dates to be queried